yast/yast.github.io/_posts/2016-11-10-highlights-of-yast-development-sprint-27.md

 have introduced in YaST to make SUSE CASP possible.

 When Btrfs is used during the installation, YaST2 proposes a list of subvolumes to create.
-Unfortunatelly, that list is hard-coded and it’s the same for every (open)SUSE product… until now.
+Unfortunately, that list is hard-coded and it’s the same for every (open)SUSE product… until now.

 Starting on yast2-storage 3.1.103.1, a list of subvolumes can be defined